Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Results

-Our approach not only leads to more accurate predictions for the dynamical response of TES, but also provides a powerful tool for modeling noise in TES.
+Our approach not only leads to accurate predictions for the TES dynamical response, but also provides a powerful tool for modeling noise in TES.
 More specifically, via the Fokker-Planck equation we can calculate the autocorrelation function $r_{vv}(t-t^\prime)=(\langle V(t) V(t^\prime)\rangle-\langle V(t)\rangle \langle V(t^\prime)\rangle)/(I_cR_N)^2$.
 Following the Wiener–Khinchin theorem, when $r_{vv}$ is Fourier-transformed, it yields the power spectral density, $S_{vv}(\omega)=\int r_{vv}e^{-i\omega t }dt$~\cite{kogan2008electronic}.
 This is one of the most important quantities in a random process since it carries information regarding the contribution to noise from all frequencies.
-In Fig.~\ref{fig:Corr} we plot the calculated $S_{vv}$ for the $80\cross10$ device at bias $I_0=2I_c$ for three different values of $\gamma$.
-As expected, we see well-defined peaks at frequencies equal to the Josephson frequency and its higher harmonics.
-For smaller $\gamma$, i.e., stronger thermal noise damping, the peaks at higher harmonics start to disappear and the spectral density gets broader resulting in more noise.
+As a proof of principle, in Fig.~\ref{fig:Corr}(a) and \ref{fig:Corr}(b) we plot the calculated $S_{vv}$ and $r_{vv}$, respectively, for the $80\cross10$ device at bias $I_0=2I_c$ for three different values of $\gamma$.
+As expected, in Fig.~\ref{fig:Corr}(a) we see well-defined peaks at frequencies equal to the Josephson frequency and its higher harmonics.
+For smaller $\gamma$, \emph{i.e.}, stronger thermal noise damping, the peaks at higher harmonics start to disappear and the spectral density gets broader resulting in more noise at $\omega\rightarrow0$.

-With this method we can, therefore, estimate the entire spectral density numerically, including contributions to noise from all the harmonics, at the cost of increased computational space.
-Using this tool together with analytical expressions~\cite{kogan1988fluctuation,nagaev2019josephson,wessels2021model} enables a further exploration of the noise spectrum in TES and could help answering one of the most important open questions in the field, i.e., to determine the extend to which the mixed-down high-frequency noise contributes to the observed noise at low frequencies.
+With this method one can, therefore, estimate the entire spectral density numerically, including contributions to noise from all the harmonics.
+Importantly, however, for an accurate estimation of $S_{vv}$ one would require increased computational resources as the simulation time and number of data points necessary to properly resolve the spectrum need to increase with increasing $\gamma$.
+Overcoming these issues may therefore enable a quantitative analysis as well as a direct comparison of our experimental data ($\gamma\sim10^3$) and analytical calculations of $S_{vv}(0)$~\cite{kogan1988fluctuation,nagaev2019josephson,wessels2021model}.
+In particular, existing analytical expressions of spectral densities in the RSJ model take into account processes up to the first Josephson harmonic~\cite{likharev1972fluctuation,gottardi2021voltage}.
+Our method could therefore extend the current predicting capabilities beyond this approximation since it inherently takes into account all higher Josephson harmonics.
+Further work in this direction may help answering one of the most important open questions in the field, \emph{i.e.}, to determine the extent to which the mixed-down high-frequency noise contributes to the observed noise at low frequencies.
 A thorough investigation of this process could shed further light into the mystery of measured ``excess noise'' in TES~\cite{wessels2021model,gottardi2021voltage}.